SafeWork NSW Awards

 - Sponsors and those representing an organisation on a judging panel are ineligible to enter the 2020 SafeWork NSW Awards.

 - Judges will have complete discretion in assessing entries, applying the judging criteria, conditions of entry and determining the 2020 SafeWork Awards outcome.
-The judges reserve the right, acting in their sole discretion, to move entries into an alternate sub-category other than that entered if it is deemed more appropriate.
+The judges reserve the right, acting in their sole discretion, to move entries into an alternate category or sub-category other than that entered if it is deemed more appropriate.
 Entrants will be advised if this occurs.

 - The decision of the judges is final, and no correspondence will be entered into.